julianborrey/hackItLevel1/README.md

 Some hints are in the website anyway.

+A good rule of advice is to consider all the resources the website sends to you and what resources the website might be using.

-Also - to just save you some time, there is no XSS or sanitation breaking in this round.
+Also, to just save you some time, there is no XSS or sanitation breaking in this round.
 Probably in level 2 though.

 Have fun!